 Favorite vacation destination: Neah Bay, WA

-Randy came from 10 years' experience in a hard union labor job to guiding tours for Bicycle Adventures.
+Randy came from 10 years in union labor work to guiding tours for Bicycle Adventures.
 "It’s a dream come true!" says Randy.
-"I started riding bicycles two short years ago and just fell in love.
-Bicycling is now a huge part of my life and I love to share my enthusiasm with others."
-When he's not guiding, Randy is a bike racer and also enjoys a good game of Ultimate Frisbee, hiking and 'thrifting.'
-On tours, he loves meeting the guests and hearing their stories.
+"I started riding bicycles just a few short years ago and completely fell in love.
+Bicycling is now a huge part of my life and it's fantastic that I get to share my enthusiasm with others."
+When not guiding, you may find Randy racing bikes.
+He also enjoys a good game of Ultimate Frisbee, hiking and 'thrifting.'
+On tours, he loves meeting guests and hearing their stories.

 First bike: K2 cross bike

-Favorite ride on a Bicycle Adventures trip: "I love the ride from Timberline Lodge to The Dalles on the Columbia Gorge tour.
-You go from a snowy mountain where people snow ski the glacier year 'round into the Gorge - where its 80-plus degrees!"
+Favorite ride on a Bicycle Adventures trip: "I love the ride from Timberline Lodge to The Dalles on the Columbia Gorge Tour.
+You go from a snowy mountain where people ski the glacier year 'round down into the Gorge - where it's 80-plus degrees!"

-Favorite place to dine on a Bicycle Adventures trip: The Bay House Restaurant [Oregon Coast Classic tour]
+Favorite place to dine on a Bicycle Adventures trip: The Bay House Restaurant [on the Oregon Coast Classic tour]

-A Washington native raised in Forks (home of the Twilight novels), Julie came to Bicycle Adventures after more than 14 years in sales and customer service, including the Starbucks Corporation and amazon.com.
-She enjoys running, volunteers for the local marathon and rides regularly with Capital Bicycling Club's fixed-gear group.
+A Washington native raised in Forks (home of the Twilight novels), Julie came to Bicycle Adventures after several years in sales and customer service, including Starbucks Corporation and Amazon.com.
+She's spent a bit of time tramping around both Asia and Mexico.
+She enjoys running, volunteers for the local marathon and rides regularly with Capital Bicycling Club's 'fixed-gear nerds.'

 I'd love to have lunch with: Aung San Suu Kyi or Bob Roll